Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 15. French is not a difficult language to learn

 According to FSI studies, French falls into category I and is close to English.
-As an effect, this is easier for English speakers if they are ready to try.
+As a result, this is easier for English speakers who are willing to try.

 Like French, Portuguese, Italian, and Spanish, English has many words that come from Latin.

-This suggests you can find thousands of cognates like English ones.
-The terms sound different but have the same meanings.
+This suggests you can find thousands of cognates, like those in English.
+The terms sound different but mean the same.

 Air, campus, date, export, film fruits, guide, horizontal, instinct, jungle, karma, long, machine, nature, opinion, pause, quota, radio, secret, taxi, unique, vacant, yoga, zoo.